IzhiSu/IzhiSu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a PhD Student at the Hong Kong Polytechnic University, and my research interests include computer vision and AI applications in science.
-If you are seeking any form of **academic cooperation**, please feel free to email me at <a href='yuanzhi.su@connect.polyu.hk'>yuanzhi.su@connect.polyu.hk</a>.
+If you are seeking any form of **cooperation**, please feel free to email me at <a href='yuanzhi.su@connect.polyu.hk'>yuanzhi.su@connect.polyu.hk</a>.

 # 🔥 News